pedromoritz/dynamic-scheduler/README.md

 ## Dynamic Scheduler

-The dynamic scheduler targets workloads within an application-class with the following characteristics:
+The dynamic scheduler targets application-class with the following characteristics:

 - no volumes attached
+- stateless
-- stateful
+- variable workloads

 ## Cluster setup